 Advanced Periodontal Care

 The gums become irritated because of plaque that accumulates between the teeth and gums.
 This stage is usually treated easily with an in-office deep cleaning, also called root planing and scaling.
 Dr. Moore may also recommend Peridex™ mouthwash to discourage the buildup of plaque.
-When gingivitis is left untreated, the problem progresses into periodontitis, which requires more serious professional care.
+When gingivitis is left untreated, the problem progresses into periodontitis, which requires more serious professional care

 When left untreated, gum disease may lead to permanent damage to the gums, jaw bone, and teeth.
 In this stage, plaque and its hardened form, tartar, cause the recession of gum tissue and bone.
-This creates deep pockets in which more bacteria develops between the teeth and gums.
+This creates deep pockets in which more bacteria develop between the teeth and gums.
 Eventually, this bacteria reduces the support structure of the teeth, causing them to loosen and, in severe cases, fall out.

 How is Periodontal Disease Treated?